5 Tricks to Save this Holiday Season

 We know your time is precious - so we'll keep it short and sweet.
 Here's 5 hacks to save $ this holiday season.

 Looking to buy gift cards?
 Get them online for less.

 There are several gift card exchange sites that allow you to either trade in a gift card of your own or buy a gift card at a cheaper price.
-For example, Cardpool is selling a $100 Apple iTunes gift card for $88 and a $25 Starbucks gift card for $22.75.
-Those savings may not sound like much, but when you're buying several gift cards for friends and family, your savings add up quick with even a small percentage off!
+For example, Cardpool hosts several options for all your gift card needs.
+When you're buying several gift cards for friends and family, your savings add up quick with even a small percentage off!